RaguRamanTB/typescript-projects/README.md

 6. `npm install nodemon` - nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 7. `npm install concurrently` - Run multiple commands concurrently.
 Like npm run watch-js & npm run watch-less but better.
 8. `tsc -w` - TS Compiler in watch mode.
+9. `npm install @types/node` - Type Definition files for Node.js and its libraries.

 ### Type Guards: